mbwatson/icees-docs/src/pages/use-cases/hackathon-derived-clinical-insights/index.md

 ![PM2.5_diabetes_obesity](PM2.5_diabetes_obesity.png)

-Of note, this entire research study was conceptualized and executed in less than one week.
-A full-length manuscript describing this work and related work has been submitted for peer review to the *Journal of Biomedical Informatics* (Fecho et al., submitted to *Journal of Biomedical Informatics* for consideration as a Special Communication with approval from the Editor-in-Chief).
+Of note, this entire research study was conceptualized and executed during a **five-day hackathon**.
+A full-length manuscript describing this work and related work has been submitted to the *Journal of Biomedical Informatics* for consideration as a Special Communication.
 A more rigorous follow-up study is proposed as part of DP’s NIH grant application.

 **Translator hackathon-enabled clinical insights!**